gsp-p-77/car-demo/README.md

 # car-demo
-Simulation of a car driving in a simple terrain build for Unity platform
+Unity project to simulate a car, which can move in a simple terrain with communication interfaces to Vector CAN devices